disney/Mini-Enrichment-Ball/README.md

 ## Contributions
 If you wish to update any files and contribute to this project, please branch off main, create a pull request and email Andy.Milluzzi@disney.com and Angela.Miller@disney.com.

+## License
+This project is released under the TOMORROW OPEN SOURCE TECHNOLOGY LICENSE 1.0.
+Please see the license file for more details.